German Historical Museum: Founding and history

-Originally the Museum was to be located near the Reichstag Building at the Spreebogen, the government complex at the bend of the River Spree.
+Originally the museum was to be located near the Reichstag Building at the Spreebogen, the government complex at the bend of the River Spree.
 The architecture competition for the project was won by the Italian architect Aldo Rossi in 1988.
-However, in 1989 the fall of the Berlin Wall led to a change of plans: on the day of reunification 3 October 1990, the Federal Government transferred the collection and premises of the former Museum für Deutsche Geschichte (Museum for German History) to the DHM; the last government of the GDR had already dissolved that museum in September 1990 and made its property and contents available to the DHM.
-And thus the Zeughaus of 1695 – the oldest building on Unter den Linden – became the seat of the German Historical Museum.
+However, in 1989 the fall of the Berlin Wall led to a change of plans: on the day of reunification 3 October 1990, the Federal Government transferred the collection and premises of the former Museum for German History to the DHM.
+The last government of the GDR had already dissolved that museum in September 1990 and made its property and contents available to the DHM.
+And thus the Zeughaus of 1695, the oldest building on Unter den Linden, became the seat of the German Historical Museum.
 The first exhibitions were shown in the Zeughaus in September 1991.
 The DHM began expanding its collections shortly after its founding.
 Opening in December 1994, the former Permanent Exhibition, then entitled German History in Images and Testimonials, presented an initial cross-section of the collection with more than 2000 exhibits.

 The façade of the Zeughaus was restored between 1994 and 1998 on the basis of historical documents.
 The building was closed from 1998 until 2003 while extensive restoration measures were carried out by the architectural office of Winfried Brenne.
-In the course of the construction of the new adjacent museum hall by Ieoh Ming Pei between 1998 and 2003, glass roofing was once more installed above the Schlüterhof, the inner courtyard with the masks by Andreas Schlüter.
+In the course of the construction of the new adjacent museum hall by I. M. Pei between 1998 and 2003, glass roofing was once more installed above the Schlüterhof, the inner courtyard with the masks by Andreas Schlüter.
 The new building by I. M. Pei with a surface area of 2700 m2 on four floors, and structurally engineered by Leslie E. Robertson Associates, was opened for temporary exhibitions in 2003.
 The Permanent Exhibition German History in Images and Artefacts was inaugurated in the Zeughaus by Federal Chancellor Angela Merkel on 2 June 2006.

 As of 30 December 2008 the DHM assumed the legal form of a Public Law Foundation of the Federal Government (Stiftung öffentlichen Rechts des Bundes).
 Founded in 2009 to establish a centre for the remembrance and documentation of flight and expulsion, the Stiftung Flucht, Vertreibung, Versöhnung (Foundation Flight, Expulsion, Reconciliation) is under the aegis of the German Historical Museum.